pulumi/pulumi/docs/design/packages.md

 ## Symbols

 As with most metadata formats, names are central to how things reference one another.
-The two key concepts to understand in how CocoPack and CocoIL encode such references are *symbols* and *tokens*.
+The two key concepts to understand in how LumiPack and LumiIL encode such references are *symbols* and *tokens*.

 ### Abstractions